+ELEMENTNAME a string in range format (Default: NULL)

+Specifies name of the element containing the knob(s) to be set.

+KN, KS list of integers (Default: ???)

+Defines which order

+EXACTMATCH (Default: .true.)

-ELEMENTNAME a string in range format (Default: NULL) Specifies name of the element containing the knob(s) to be set.
-KN,KS list of integers (Default: ???)
-Defines which order EXACTMATCH (Default: .true.)Normally a knob is a property of a single element in a layout.
+Normally a knob is a property of a single element in a layout.
 The specified name must match 1:1 to an element name.
-This is the case when exactmatch is true.Knobs might be also set to all family of elements.
-In such case the exactmatch switch must be false.
+This is the case when exact match is true.

+Knobs might be also set to all family of elements.
+In such case the exact match switch must be false.
 A given order field component of all the elements that name starts with the name specified by the user become a single knob.
-222 dog leg chicane: Dipolar components of both rbends and dipolar and quadrupolar components of the focusing quads set as knobs.
-Some first and second order map coefficients set to be stored as parametric results. ptc_twiss command is performed and the parametric results are written to files in two formats.